Live-Rates/live-rates.com/README.md

 ## Authentication

-We allow up to 3 hits/hour/ip for un-authententicated requests, if you need to get live rates updated every second you will need to [subscribe a licence](https://www.live-rates.com/#pricing) and include on your requests the following param:
+We allow up to 3 hits/hour/ip for un-authententicated requests, if you need to make API requests or get live rates updated every second you'll need to [subscribe a licence](https://www.live-rates.com/#pricing) and include on your requests the following param:

 ```http